 Will the dermoid cyst come back after the procedure?

 Dermoid cyst ablation is successful in 95% of patients with one treatment session.
-A second treatment session may be required (5% of patients) if injury to the dermoid cyst occurred prior to treatment resulting in rupture of the dermoid cyst wall (prior to treatment).
+A second treatment session may be required (5% of patients) if some part of the cyst survives the ablation or if injury to the dermoid cyst occurred prior to the treatment allowing some of the abnormal cells to grow adjacent to the treated area.

 What can my child expect after treatment is complete?
 Any long-term effects?